acearchive/acearchive.lgbt/content/docs/contributing/web-archives.md

 ## Browsing the web archive

-Browsing the contents of a WARC archive requires special software.
-Luckily, there is a tool called [ReplayWeb.page](https://replayweb.page/) which can pull the WARC file from Ace Archive and allow users to browse its contents without downloading any software.
+To allow visitors to browse the contents of the WARC archive, you can use a website called [ReplayWeb.page](https://replayweb.page/).
+You link to that site, it pulls the WARC archive from Ace Archive, and it lets you browse the archived site just like you would on the Wayback Machine.

 Whenever you add a WARC file to an artifact, you should also include a link to this tool.

-In the form below, enter the URL slug of the artifact, the file name you used in the artifact file (which must end in `.warc` for the tool to work), and the URL of the archived web page you want users to land on, and it will generate the URL you should include in the artifact file.
+In the form below, enter the URL slug of the artifact, the file name you used in the artifact submission (which must end in `.warc` for the tool to work), and the URL of the archived web page you want users to land on, and it will generate the URL you should include in the artifact file.

 {{< replayweb-url >}}